 - You have a protective order against another person.

 - You applied for a protective order against another person.

 - You’re a plaintiff in a car accident, slip and fall, worker’s compensation claim, or other personal injury lawsuit.

 What Should You Do If You Believe You’re Being Watched?

 It’s very scary and unsettling to think or know that someone may be using any or all of the previously discussed devices to spy on you.
 If you believe that you’re being watched:

 - Do not talk about it with anyone other than law enforcement or your lawyer.
 You don’t know what devices are being used unless you find one.
-You don’t know who planted it.
+You do not know who planted it.
 You don’t know whether there is more than one or where additional devices may be located.
 Talking about it could alert the perpetrator that you know.
 They may come and remove the device before it can be found.
 If they do that, you won’t have anything you can take to law enforcement.

 - Try not to change up your routine too much.
-Too much of a change in your every day behavior could act as a signal that you know something isn’t quite right.
+Too much of a change in your every day behavior could act as a signal that you know something is not quite right.
 It could cause the perpetrator to try to remove the devices before they’re found.
 While we know you don’t want those devices in your life, you also don’t want the perpetrator to remove them and place them again without your knowledge in the future.

-- If you find a device, don’t try to remove it on your own.
+- If you find a device, do not try to remove it on your own.
 Depending on the type of device it is, it may be hard to remove without damaging it or its data.
 Keeping the device in good condition could mean that you’re able to give the State what it needs to prosecute a crime.
 It could also give you the evidence you need to file a civil claim.

 - Call Spy Catchers at 1-800-373-8726 for a free estimate.
 Our expert technicians can help you regain your peace of mind by performing a sweep of your home, business, and car.
 We can also help you remove and preserve any device found.